PeteyMcFly/Pokemon_Super_Crystal/README.md

 # How To Play
-You will need a Pokemon Crystal rom (.gbc file).
+You will need a Pokemon Crystal ROM (.gbc file).
 Please support the official release of pokemon and buy Pokemon Crystal.
-We can distribute the IPS patch for **Pokemon Super Crystal**, but not the rom.
+We can distribute the IPS patch for **Pokemon Super Crystal**, but not the ROM.

-1. Download the ips patch for **Pokemon Super Crystal** here: https://github.com/peterjtalen/Pokemon_Super_Crystal/releases/tag/rc1 An IPS patch is a set of instructions on how to alter a rom file from its base form to the hacked form.
+1. Download the IPS patch for **Pokemon Super Crystal** here: https://github.com/peterjtalen/Pokemon_Super_Crystal/releases/tag/rc1 An IPS patch is a set of instructions on how to alter a ROM file from its base form to the hacked form.
-2. Download WinRAR.
+2. Download and install an archiver program if you don't already have one (Windows: 7Zip or WinRAR) (Mac: Keka) (Linux/BSD users: you know what you're doing).
 3. Download Lunar IPS.
-This is an application that will take the **Pokemon Super Crystal** IPS file and use it to change a vanilla Pokemon Crystal rom into **Pokemon Super Crystal**.
+This is an application that will take the **Pokemon Super Crystal** IPS file and use it to change a vanilla Pokemon Crystal ROM into **Pokemon Super Crystal**. *Mac users can download the MultiPatch application which does the same thing.
+Linux and BSD users are advised to use Floating IPS (flips).*
 4. Open and run Lunar IPS and click 'Apply Patch'
 5. Select the supercrystal.ips file
-6. Select the Pokemon Crystal rom (.gbc file)
+6. Select the Pokemon Crystal ROM (.gbc file)
-7. Your Pokemon Crystal rom is now patched to be a **Pokemon Super Crystal**  Rom.
+7. Your Pokemon Crystal ROM is now patched to be a **Pokemon Super Crystal**  ROM.
 Load Pokemon Super Crystal with your emulator of choice (we recommend bgb).
 Enjoy!

 # Pokémon Super Crystal Overview:
 For a complete description of the game and a list of changes, please visit: